3rd Annual Monte Pride Day

-Montezuma Community Development and the Montezuma Community School District are pleased to be hosting the 2nd Annual Monte Pride Day on April 25th – bringing together students, business and public volunteers for a city-wide community service day.
+Montezuma Community Development and the Montezuma Community School District are pleased to be hosting the 3rd Annual Monte Pride Day on Friday, April 28th.
+Monte Pride Day will once again bring together youth, business and public volunteers for a city-wide, community service day.
+Students from 7th to 12th grade along with the other volunteers will undertake projects all around town from 8:30am to 12:00pm.

 The City of Montezuma’s South Diamond Development is ready for the Spring building season!
 Click here for a map of the 15-acre, 31-lot site.